 TA: What is the most beautiful and affordable city you've ever visited?

 Cindy: Lisbon's magical mix of grandeur and urban decay is captivating.
 So are the sunsets from the various miradouros (viewpoints) overlooking the city.
-When you combine that with friendly people, great food and affordability, it's fantastic combination.
+When you combine that with friendly people, great food, and affordability, it's a fantastic combination.
 Hotel prices are starting to creep up because Lisbon is becoming more popular, but you can still snag some good deals in the shoulder seasons.